pereznetworks/Library-Manager/README.md

   all loans table view working:

-  used a patrons.FindAll

-    include loans

-        include Books
+  used a patrons.FindAll, include loans, include Books

-  which yeilds an array, each item a book, it's loan detail and patron
+  which yields an array, each item is a book, it's loan detail and patron

   then used a filter array iteration to return only books item.Loan != null